UmuhireAnuarithe/week4-IP/readme.md

 Umuhire Anuarithe

 ## Project description
-week4-IP is project is online pizza shopping where clients come on our website and make an order of pizza with crust and toppings he/she wants with a specific size,either small,large or madium` .
+week4-IP is project is online pizza shopping where clients come on our website and make an order of pizza with crust and toppings he/she wants with a specific size,either small,large or madium.
+Also you should comfirm if you want delivery or not .
 ### setup installation
 none
 ### behavior driven development